 First, find a niche.
 As Michael Porter has said, “If all you’re trying to do is essentially the same thing as your rivals, then it’s unlikely that you’ll be very successful.”
 Have an idea about strategy?
 Great, but so does everyone else.
 How is your idea about strategy different than that of your competitors?
 And what idea do you want to be known for?

 You’re operating in a cluttered environment; your idea has to break the mold and fill a niche that hasn’t already been clogged by other people with the same idea.
 Many business leaders can talk about innovation, but only one coined the concept of disruptive innovation.

 Be clear.
 If you have a great theory on why the transmogrification of strategic enterprise and innovative leadership through application programming interfaces, service innovation models and deep sea exploration will be competitively advantageous, fine.
 But make sure we understand what you’re saying.
 Our media landscape is currently defined by sound bites, 60-second news stories and 280 characters.
 You’ll want your idea to be understood and easily grasped.

 Far too many thought leaders are either saying something that everyone else does, or their ideas are not relatable—there’s too much jargon.

 Be focused and consistent.
 Stick to your area of expertise — or at least within its ball park.
 Stray too far from your established area and people will get confused.
 Inherent in this advice is to know your limitations.
 You can’t be an expert on everything, so don’t try to be.
 Pick an area, and stick with it.

-Ultimately, no matter how many books you’ve authored or how often you post to your Facebook page, it all comes back to what you have to say.
+Ultimately, no matter how many books you’ve authored or how often you post to social media, it all comes back to what you have to say.
 To be a well-known and respected thought leader, you don’t have to be the most prolific.
 You don’t even have to be the best.
 But you do have to stand out from the crowd.